“A Piece of the Past” Museum Essay Contest Essay Requirements

 • The period in which the work was created, the style, and the historical context.

-• The artist and the most likely intent of the work.
+• The artist and the intent of the work, and the audience for the work

-• In what way does this work demonstrate Truth or Goodness?
+• In what way does this work demonstrate Truth, Goodness, and Beauty?

 Judging Criteria